 Hauser also noted that additional sources of financial aid can cover living expenses.
 Plus, the college is working to provide internet service to students and families without broadband access, including hot spots in CMC parking lots.

 Associate Professor of Psychology Dr. Linda Crockett has been teaching distance learning classes through Canvas, the online learning management system.
 She continues to build class modules with topics, quizzes, assignments and student discussions.
+(Ambien)

 Crockett reported online operations are “going well, although there is a learning curve.”